GreenPaymentProcessing/Green-ACH-PHP-SDK/README.md

 //$result =  "0,Not yet processed,123456";
 ```
 # Examples
-This repository contains an examples folder with a few files that should give a pretty comprehensive idea on how to use the main functions of this SDK to do things like create transactions and view their status via API calls.
+This repository contains an examples folder with a few files that should give an idea on how to use the main functions of this SDK to do things like create transactions and view their status via API calls.
+These examples may not have been fully tested and as such may not be suitable for a production environment.

 # API Documentation
 Complete API documentation on all methods can be found at [Green's website](http://www.green.money/api) and you can contact [Customer Support](http://www.green.money/contact) with any questions about integration.
 When contacting support, please include in that email the name of the merchant you are with to speed up the process.

+# License
+This code is released under a modified MIT License which can be found in the repository code.